 My optimization principles

-We brush our teeth without thinking about where to put the toothbrush.
+We brush our teeth in the morning.
 When we wake up, these tasks are automatic.
-These neck and hand movements, refined through decades of practice and the mistakes that accompany the feedback loop of pain, have led us exert barely any mental effort to accomplish this crucial morning ritual.
+These automated movements, refined through decades of practice using the feedback loop of pain, have led us to use barely any mental effort to accomplish this morning ritual.

 Principle 1.
-Use minimum effort (input) to attain the same result (output).
+Use minimum input to attain the same output

-It starts with the very basic use of our muscle movements.
-The first goal is to internalize all relevant shortcuts in the IDE, browser, GitHub, terminal, and operating system.
-Here is a list a portion of the shortcuts I use daily:
+I begin by recording relevant shortcuts in the IDE, browser, GitHub, terminal, and operating system.
+Here are some of the shortcuts I use daily:

 cmd-1